 However, there is some good in all of this.
 I used the experience that me and my family went through with my dad to take the steps necessary to get ahead of cancer and you will find advice on how to eat clean and how to get and stay active throughout our site, but we’ve put together a 5-step checklist here to help you and your family “get ahead of cancer” because we want you and your family to maximize and share all of life’s amazing experiences.

 5 Ways to “Get Ahead of Cancer”

-Opt for clean proteins like all-natural or organicchicken, grass-fed beef, wild-caught fish, organic eggs/egg whites and protein powders that are either plant-based or use milk derived from grass-fed cows.
-Most importantly, make sure you balance your diet with fruits, vegetables and other plant-based foods.
+Opt for clean proteins like all-natural or organic chicken, grass-fed beef, wild-caught fish, organic eggs/egg whites and protein powders that are either plant-based or use milk derived from grass-fed cows.
+Most importantly, make sure you balance your diet with fruits, vegetables, and other plant-based foods.
 Ideally, base at least 50% of your diet on plant-based foods.
-Avoid highly-inflammatory foods like processed foods (deli meat, snack foods, breads, etc.) and foods high in refined sugars (soda, breakfast cereals, ice cream, etc.).
+Avoid highly-inflammatory foods like processed foods (deli meat, snack foods, bread, etc.) and foods high in refined sugars (soda, breakfast cereals, ice cream, etc.).
 A diet that leads to low inflammation will go a long way to get ahead of cancer.